cdapio/cdap/docs/developer-guide/source/intro.rst

-.. :Author: Cask, Inc.
+.. :author: Cask, Inc.
-   :Description: Introduction to the Cask Data Application Platform
+   :description: Introduction to the Cask Data Application Platform

 ==================================================
 Introduction to the Cask Data Application Platform